Women's Hair Loss

-This Nu Hair replacement is hair extension that helps you get more out of your life.
+This Nu Hair replacement is a hair extension that helps you get more out of your life.
 The freedom of Nu Hair replacement.
 Sweat, surf, and swim proof.

 Female Losing Hair

-Traction alopecia is a gradual hair loss, caused by pulling the hair using braids, weaving, or hair extensions.
+Traction alopecia is a gradual hair loss caused by pulling the hair using braids, weaving, or hair extensions.
 The hair recedes at the hairline.
 Many African American women wear their hair tightly pulled back or in tight braids that cause hair breakage and hair roots pulled up.
 The irony is that many use the hair weave to conceal hair loss, but they cause more extensive hair loss.

-Chemical Hair Treatments
+Chemical Hair Treatment

 Chemical hair treatments such as perms and hair straightening may cause hair loss due to hair root damage.
 It may cause hair falling out in clumps, and it is essential to stop the hair from falling out immediately.

-Medical Illness May Cause Hair Shedding
+Illness Causes Hair Shedding

 Medical illness alopecia areata is a nonlife-threatening hair loss medical condition in men and women, which causes hair to fall out in clumps and causes bald spots, which may progress to complete hair loss.
 Some lose their hair with bald spots in specific areas and others with thinning hair all over.
 Medical diagnosis will determine this autoimmune disease.

-Some illnesses may lead to thinning hair, including diseases, such as circulatory disorders and arthritis.
+Some illnesses may lead to thinning hair, including diseases such as circulatory disorders and arthritis.
 Others that can cause hair loss are thyroid disease, overactive or underactive thyroid gland, syphilis, and even high fever.
-Disease, such as lupus or diabetes and fungal infections of the scalp such as eczema may cause hair loss.
+Disease such as lupus or diabetes and fungal infections of the scalp, such as eczema, may cause hair loss.

 Ringworm of the scalp is a fungal infection affecting the hair follicles, resulting in hair loss.
 In contrast, ringworm is contagious and is most common in children as a cause of hair loss.
-Hence, prescribed treatments of lotions or oral drugs may help hair re-growth and stop hair loss.
+Hence, prescribed treatments of lotions or oral drugs may help hair regrowth and stop hair loss.
 Furthermore, skin cancer can directly destroy hair follicles.
 Also, burns permanently damage the exposed skin, causing baldness in men and women.

 Dallas-Fort Worth, Texas hair loss treatment experts suggest that you see your doctor if your hair loss occurs with itching or skin irritation.
 It may be necessary for you to see an endocrinologist for hormone imbalances, namely androgens.
 Your birth control pills might be too active for you.
-Your gynecologist can monitor your estrogen and progesterone levels, which fluctuate during pregnancy and menopause
+Your gynecologist can monitor your estrogen and progesterone levels, which fluctuate during pregnancy and menopause.